20 Must-Visit Attractions in Melbourne, Australia

 Atmosphere:Peaceful, Architectural Landmark

-Home to a collection of more than 73,000 works of art the National Gallery of Victoria is the oldest and most visited art gallery in Australia.
+Home to a collection of more than 73,000 works of art, the National Gallery of Victoria (NGV) is the oldest and most visited art gallery in Australia.
 See masters such as Cézanne, Picasso and Rembrandt, as well as celebrated Australian pieces such as Tom Roberts‘ Shearing the Rams.
-NGV also holds exhibitions such as Melbourne Winter Masterpieces and events including NGV on Friday nights.
+NGV also holds exhibitions such as Melbourne Winter Masterpieces and events including NGV Friday Nights.

 Obscured by Melbourne’s urban jungle, Melbourne Gardens is a 94-acre sanctuary comprising of 10,000 native and exotic plant species, selected for their value, rarity and diversity.
-Among the plants, are 11 picturesque lawns, three lakes, and two cafes to rest at after gallivanting around the vegetation.
+Among the plants there are sweeping lawns and peaceful lakes, as well as two cafes to rest at after gallivanting around the vegetation.

 Since opening in 2002, Federation Square has become the heart and soul of Melbourne.
-The multi-use piazza features three public spaces including a big screen, 19 restaurants and bars and theatre and event spaces, as well ACMI, the Ian Potter Centre and the SBS Television and Radio Headquarters.
+The multi-use piazza features three public spaces, including a big screen, an array of restaurants and bars, and theatre and event spaces, as well as ACMI, the Ian Potter Centre and the SBS Television and Radio Headquarters.